dotnet/orleans/src/Tutorials/A-Service-is-a-Collection-of-Communicating-Actors.md

 It is often possible to use traditional object-oriented design methodology with Orleans, but sometimes there are reasons for not doing so.
 In this case, we're choosing to not rely on inheritance when defining the `Manager` class, even though a `Manager` is clearly also an `Employee`.
 The reason for this will be explained when we discuss Orleans' support for [Declarative Persistence](Declarative-Persistence.md).
-With these two interfaces as our starting point, the implementation classes are straight-forward to implement, as the interfaces are simple.
+With these two interfaces as our starting point, the implementation classes are straightforward to implement, as the interfaces are simple.

 Here's what it looks like: